It happens. You buy new chicks and every spring you buy MORE new chicks. With all the new animals coming to your homestead it takes a little time.

 Add New Chicks to the Flock Slowly

-If you want to introduce your new chicks to your current flock I’ve found using a crate to be the easiest way.
+If you want to introduce your new chicks to your current flock, I’ve found using a crate the easiest way.

-With our lovely new barn, I get to keep all my animals in spot.
-Oh this is convenient and if it is ever possible for peace of mind, I recommend all animals in one barn.
-They all have separate stalls/coop.
+With our lovely new barn, I get to keep all my animals in a spot.
+Oh, this is convenient, and if it is ever possible for peace of mind, I recommend all animals in one barn.
+They all have separate stalls/coops.

 Anyways we picked up the old rabbit hutch we found on the side of the road and used it for the new chicks.
-So far this has been the best cage.
-In the past we’e brought home chicks and kept them in a five gallon tote, a dog crate etc. You can see all the frugal household items we use for our chickens here.
+So far, this has been the best cage.
+In the past, we’ve brought home chicks and kept them in a five-gallon tote, a dog crate, etc. You can see all the frugal household items we use for our chickens here.

 I put a few extra pieces of wood through the slats for the hens to roost on.

 The old rabbit hutch has been the best.
-Setting up the heat lamp, the food, cleaning it out, all easier.
+Setting up the heat lamp and the food, and cleaning it out, are all easier.

 The other good part was this hutch was next to the chicken coop.